laravel/docs/sail.md

 sail artisan test
 ```

-By default, Sail will create a dedicated `testing` database when you selected your database server.
-In a default Laravel installation, Sail will also configure your `phpunit.xml` file to use this database.
-If you need to configure this manually, ensure that the `DB_DATABASE` environment variable is set to `testing`:
+By default, Sail will create a dedicated `testing` database that your tests do not interfere with the current state of your database.
+In a default Laravel installation, Sail will also configure your `phpunit.xml` file to use this database when executing your tests:

 ```xml
 <env name="DB_DATABASE" value="testing"/>